 Transfer of Credit

 Students must request transfer of credit in writing to the dean when they apply for admission.
-A maximum of six semester hours in library and information science earned at another American Library Association-accredited program may be accepted for transfer into the GSLIS program.
+A maximum of six semester hours in library and information science earned at another American Library Association-accredited program may be accepted for transfer into the MLIS program.
 Acceptance of transfer credit is based on the following conditions and will be reviewed by the dean:

 - the credits were earned in a program accredited by the American Library Association regardless of the format or location of delivery (for transfer into the MLIS program),

 - the credits were earned with a grade of B or better (for transfer into all master's programs), and

 - the credits were earned within the last five years (for transfer into all master's programs).

 A decision on whether to grant a transfer of credit will be made as soon as possible after the request is received and no later than the first term during which the student is enrolled.
 To request transfer credit, please email the Petition for Transfer of Graduate Credit to Catherine Galarza-Espino, GSLIS Marketing and Recruiting Coordinator.

 Librarians or information specialists who possess an MLIS or master's degree from an equivalent program accredited by the American Library Association may be admitted using an abbreviated process.
 You may qualify for this process if you have:

 - an MLIS degree from Dominican University OR an MLIS or master’s degree from an equivalent program accredited by the American Library Association and

 - earned this degree with a 3.0 GPA within the past five years.